 Below are a few examples of different verbatim types and how these are presented in the Explore page of the Re:infer user interface.

-A survey response in the Re:infer platform
+An example hotel review survey response in Re:infer

 Every verbatim has associated metadata that consists of structured data points that provide additional information about the communication or conversation and its participants.